-This paper assesses the magnitude of differences that result when assessing compliance measurements using the various measurement procedures.
-Compliance measurements from a number of residences surrounding four wind farm sites are used in the analysis.
+Compliance measurements from thirteen measurement locations surrounding six wind farm sites are used in the analysis.
 When selecting data for analysis, particular focus was placed on using measurement data from locations where wind turbine noise was the dominant noise source, to minimise the influence of background noise on the findings.

-This paper complements the finding of our paper titled "Comparison of predicted and measured wind farm noise levels and implications for assessments of new wind farms" (Evans and Cooper, 2011), which is also presented at this conference.
+This paper does not seek to recommend a particular compliance monitoring methodology but rather to assess the magnitude of differences that result when assessing compliance measurements using the various measurement procedures.
+This paper complements the findings of our other paper which is also included in this edition of Acoustics Australia [7].
 Together they can be used to compare the accuracy of a number of wind turbine noise prediction methods to compliance monitoring results obtained from a variety of compliance measurement and analysis procedures.